commercialhaskell/stack/doc/commands/build_command.md

 build output from GHC (as opposed to from Stack) in respect of dependencies is ignored.
 The behaviour then depends whether there is one target package or more than one.
-There can be one target if the project has a single package or if one package is targetted in a multi-package project (for example, using `stack build <package_name>`).
+There can be one target if the project has a single package or if one package is targeted in a multi-package project (for example, using `stack build <package_name>`).

 * **One target package:** The build output for the target package is sent to the